SAP-samples/teched2023-DA285v/exercises/ex1/README.md

     )
 ```

-## Exercise 1.2 Inspect, Query, and Transform JSON Data
+## Exercise 1.2 Inspect, Query, and Transform JSON Data<a name="12"></a>

-Let's switch back to the Database Explorer and inspect the street network collection: right-click the `C_STREET_NETWORK` collectionand select view "view JSON".
+Let's switch back to the Database Explorer and inspect the street network collection: right-click the `C_STREET_NETWORK` collection and select view "view JSON".

 ![](images/json.png)